Wednesday, September 23, 2009

 • Sponges to dry brushes after rinsing.

-• Cut flowers with simple shapes, such as Gerbera Daisy, Anemone, Alstroemeria, Sunflower, Daisy, etc. Plan one flower for every two children.
+• Cut flowers with simple shapes, such as Gerbera Daisies, Anemones, Peruvian Lilies, Sunflowers, and Daisiesplan one flower for every two children.

 THE PROJECT